-Artist Katarzyna Krakowiak creates sculptures, sounds, sound compositions and situations, all of them to find languages to describe architecture.
-Her latest project is a new structure, both architectural and linguistic, in the Mies van der Rohe Pavilion in Barcelona.
+Artist Katarzyna Krakowiak creates sculptures, sounds, sound compositions and situations to find languages to describe architecture.
+Her latest project is a new architectural and linguistic structure in the Mies van der Rohe Pavilion in Barcelona.

 Emerging out of the recent lockdown, this innovative experiment adopts the form of a sound composition that will become a voice of our life lived together, a question about the current state and future survival of our community, its openness, freedom and creativity.

-When curator Marcin Szczelina received the invitation from the Mies van der Rohe Foundation the first thing he thought was he wanted to find a new language, a new narrative about design and architecture through sound.
+When curator Marcin Szczelina received the invitation from the Mies van der Rohe Foundation, he first thought he wanted to find a new language, a new narrative about design and architecture through sound.